aniketraut11/Custom-ERC-Tokens/README.md

-Custom ERC20 and ERC721 Tokens using openzeppelin and Deployed to rinkeby testnet.
+Custom ERC20 and ERC721 Tokens using openzeppelin and Deployed to Ethereum(rinkeby testnet).
 Verified contracts on etherscan.

 Github: https://github.com/aniketraut11/Custom-ERC-Tokens